QuotaClub

 60 seconds to write, but rewrite it 5 times·The goal: Earn a reply.
 Not a meeting.
 A reply.

-What top performers do differently: They write emails that sound like a colleague who happens to know about a problem.
+What to review in your own process: They write emails that sound like a colleague who happens to know about a problem.
 Not a salesperson.
 The 3-line cold email beats 90% of the templates you'll see online.

 Subject lines that actually get opened